manikyaswathi/harp/README.md

 harp pipeline_config.json
 ```

 b.
-Craete a DockerFile for the target application from the following template
+Create a DockerFile for the target application from the following template
 ```
 FROM <web-accessible-path-to-image-hub>/harp-framework-[local|ci]:2.0.0